*Herm Hopple, string & electric bass instructor, CVSM Community String Orchestra director

 B.S.
 Mu.
 Ed.
 Susquehanna University, M. Mu.
 Ed.
 Penn State University.
 Central Pennsylvania native, Herm Hopple has played double bass with the Potomac Symphony, the Gettysburg College-Community Orchestra, and served many years as principal bass with the Shippensburg College-Community Orchestra.
 Herm is the current and founding director of the CVSM String Orchestra, and is also well known as the electric bassist with the CVSM Concert Jazz Band and the CVSM Jazz Quartet.

 Music performance, Middlebury College (VT), Penn State University.
 Cellist Jane Peatling performs with the Mercersburg Area Chorus and Orchestra and in duet with husband, Marlin Barnes on marimba, as RitmaCordia.
 She has worked in arts management for several orchestras and was a founding member of the Cumberland Valley Chamber Players.
 Ms. Peatling holds degrees in music performance from Middlebury College (VT) and Penn State University.
 Ms. Peatling has taught privately for over three decades in the Cumberland Valley and continues to perform in small ensembles in the area.

-*Cindy Scanzello, violin instructor
+*Cindy Scanzello, violin and viola instructor

 Teaching Artist Statement:

 Everyone can learn to play an instrument.
 I have worked with hundreds of musicians of all ages and abilities.
 I am adept at finding many ways to demonstrate and teach new concepts to students with various learning styles.
 When assessing a student’s progress/performance I think it’s important to temper constructive criticism with positive feedback.